 The Donald Forster Sculpture Park, located on two-and-a-half acres adjacent to the building, is a major curatorial project that contributes significantly to AGG’s overall programming objective to present exhibitions, research, and a dynamic collection of contemporary Canadian Art.
 It is the largest sculpture park at a public gallery in Canada, featuring 39 works by prominent Canadian and international artists.
 The Sculpture Park is open daily from dawn to dusk.

 Search & Sketch Scavenger Hunt

-Try your hand at our easy and expert Search & Sketch scavenger hunts.
+Try your hand at our Search & Sketch scavenger hunt.
 Perfect for families and children.
 Let the search begin!
 Pick up a clipboard at the information desk during your next visit or download a copy online to play.

 (Click to view)